top of page

 • Absences that are pre-arranged are considered excused absences.

-• The Pre-Arranged Absence Request Form is separate from a class Field Trip Form provided by the teacher organizing the field trip.
+• The Pre-Arranged Absence Request – Individual/Personal Form is separate from a class Field Trip Form provided by the teacher organizing the field trip.

-• After three unexcused absences in any month, there will be a conference held consisting of the parent, student and principal for the purpose of analyzing the causes of the student’s absences.
+• After three unexcused absences in any month, a conference will be held consisting of the parent/guardian, student and principal for the purpose of analyzing the causes of the student’s absences.

 • Before the seventh unexcused absence in a month or 15th unexcused absence in the current school year, if the district’s attempts to substantially reduce a student’s absences have not been successful and if the student is under the age of 17, the district will file a petition and supporting affidavit for a civil action in juvenile court.